blackTieV2/MySaves/Moore, R (1990) King Warrior Magician Lover/Moore,R(1990)_King_Warrior_Magician_Lover.md

 In this connection, we might think for a moment about the heroic nature of our Western culture.
 Its main business seems to be, as is often said, the "conquest" of Nature, its use and manipulation.
 Pollution and environmental catastrophe are the increasingly obvious penalties for such a brash and immature project.
 The field of medicine operates on the usually unspoken assumption that disease, and eventually death itself, can be eliminated.
 Our modern worldview has serious difficulty facing human limitations.
 When we do not face our true limitations, we are inflated, and sooner or later our inflation will be called to account.

-### The Coward
+#### *The Coward*

-The boy possessed by the Coward, the other pole of the Hero's bipolar Shadow, shows an extreme reluctance to stand up for himself in physi-
+The boy possessed by the Coward, the other pole of the Hero's bipolar Shadow, shows an extreme reluctance to stand up for himself in physical confrontations.

-cal confrontations.
 He will usually run away from a fight, perhaps excusing himself by claiming that it is more "manly" to walk away.
 But he will feel wretched in spite of his excuses.
 It is not only physical fights he will avoid, however.
 He will tend to allow himself to be bullied emotionally and intellectually as well.
 When someone else is demanding or forceful with him, the boy under the power of the Coward—and unable to feel heroic about himself—will cave in.
 He will easily acquiesce to pressure from others; he will feel invaded and run-over, like a doormat.
 When he has had enough of this, however, the hidden grandiosity of the Grandstander Bully within him will erupt and launch a violent verbal and/or physical assault upon his "enemy," an assault for which the other is totally unprepared.

 But having described the negative, or shadow, aspects of the Grand-stander/Coward, we nonetheless have to ask ourselves why the Hero is present in our psyches at all.
 Why is this a part of our personal developmental history as men?
 What is the evolutionary adaptation that it serves?